 - Create an immediate fix to your marriage or relationship.

 - Design a formula to fix someone else.

 - Use the process to stay stuck.

 A Coaching Word Picture

 An easy way to view coaching is through a medical word picture.
 You experience a major car accident (discovery or relapse day).
 You are rushed into surgery.
 They need to get the bleeding to stop (initial support could look like a pastor, mentor, group, therapist).
 Days later (in our case sometimes weeks or months), you are still in the hospital.
 Your body is beginning to heal from the traumatic day (scabs appearing), and they decide to do another surgery to “fix” some other issues (therapist).
 Following surgery your body is beginning to heal well, but the muscles are still weak.
 You are referred to Physical Therapy (coaching).
 You are given an individual who assesses the injury, understands the workings of a healthy body, and helps you construct a plan of recovery.
 You both work to come up with exercises that will improve and strengthen your body and heart, which leads to deeper healing.

 What can you expect?

-We will work together to help you look at where you are now and where you would like to be.
-Together we will work to bridge that gap.
-We will pray together…probably cry together, and run hard after Jesus together.
+We will work together to help you assess where you are now and where you would like to be.
+Together, we will work to bridge that gap.
+We will pray together – probably cry together – and run hard after Jesus together.

-I believe that accountability is just as important for you as it is for the addict.
-This is a great place to find accountability and keep moving toward healing as you learn new tools to navigate your journey.
+We believe accountability is just as important for you as it is for the addict.
+Coaching is a wonderful place to find accountability and keep moving toward healing as you learn new tools to navigate your journey.

 To book a session or for questions regarding coaching, please email firstname.lastname@example.org.